kids encyclopedia robot

 On September 24, 1960, Romero married fellow Sampaguita Pictures actor Juancho Gutierrez at the Santuario de San Antonio in Forbes Park, Makati.
 Romero's white gown was designed by National Artist for Fashion Ramón Valera.
 The entourage included the biggest stars of Sampaguita Pictures.
 The bridesmaids were Daisy Romualdez, Barbara Perez, Susan Roces and Amalia Fuentes.
 The wedding was covered by all the major newspapers and magazines and radios, headlined "Wedding of the Year".

-The couple have only one daughter Maritess Gutierrez, who tried acting briefly, and is now a chef.
-Romero has a grandson, Chris Gutierrez, a former artist of Star Magic.
+The couple had only one daughter Maritess Gutierrez, who tried acting briefly, and became a chef.
+Romero had a grandson, Chris Gutierrez, a former artist of Star Magic.

 Separation

-The couple separated after 12 years of being married, and Gloria did not marry again.
+The couple separated after 12 years of marriage, and Gloria did not marry again.
 In 2000, Juancho suffered a diabetic stroke that left him paralysed and reunited him with his wife Gloria, who took care of him until Juancho's death in 2005.

 Acting credits